-Based upon extensive user file reviews, the names of twenty firms were listed in the March 3, 2004 public notice in the Providence Journal.
-Of the twenty firms listed in Significant Non-Compliance, eleven users are located in the Field's Point district and nine are Bucklin Point users.
-There were ten firms in SNC subject to EPA categorical standards and are all classified as either electroplaters or metal finishers.
+Based upon extensive user file reviews, the names of twenty-one firms were listed in the February 28, 2005 public notice in the Providence Journal.
+Of the twenty-one firms listed in Significant Non-Compliance, twelve users are located in the Field's Point district and nine are Bucklin Point users.
+There were nine firms in SNC subject to EPA categorical standards, seven are classified as either electroplaters or metal finishers, one is classified as a Centralized Waste Treatment facility, and one is classified as Pharmaceutical facility.

-Two violators listed in the SNC public notice was classified as a significant non-categorical user and eight firms are classified as non-significant industrial users.
-These ten firms perform various types of wastewater generating operations including vibratory tubbing, machine shop, printing, groundwater remediation, textile processing, and other manufacturing operations.
+Two violators listed in the SNC public notice were classified as significant non-categorical user and ten firms are classified as non-significant industrial users.
+These twelve firms perform various types of wastewater generating operations including vibratory tubbing, machine shop, printing, groundwater remediation, textile processing, and other manufacturing operations.

-The number of firms listed in SNC in year 2003 was 20, an increase from the 2002 number of 16.
-Of the 20 users listed in the March 3, 2004 SNC Public Notice, 16 users had achieved full compliance with the EPA and NBC Rules and Regulations for which they were published.
+The number of firms listed in SNC in 2004 was 21, an increase from the 2003 number of 20.
+Of the 21 users listed in the February 28, 2005 SNC Public Notice, 19 users had achieved full compliance with the EPA and NBC Rules and Regulations for which they were published.
 Additional information regarding the firms listed in SNC is provided in CHAPTERS I and IV.
 The cost of the public notice was billed to the firms listed as being in Significant Non-Compliance.

-FIGURE 10 PUBLIC NOTICE OF USERS IN SNC
+FIGURE 11 PUBLIC NOTICE OF USERS IN SNC

-The Narragansett Bay Commission

-Public Notice

-Firms in Significant Non-Compliance
+The Narragansett Bay Commission Public Notice Firms in Significant Non-Compliance

-HE UNITED STATES ENVIRONMENTAL.
-PROTECTION AGENCY REGULATION 40 C.F.R.
-403.8(f) (2) (vii) and Article 10 of the assumest Bay Commissions, Rules and Regulations require the NEC to publish annually the names of all industrial users in Significant Non-Compliance (SNC) with peterstarment studieds and other peterstarment requirements during the preceding year.
-Companies deemed to be in Significant Non-Compliance in the second proposed in the process of the second proposed in the sec Non-Compliance enteria listed, as defined by Articis 2 of the NBC Pulse and Regulations during the time peri-oid from October 1, 2002 through December 31, 2003.
-The parameter for which a company was not in compli-ance and/or the specific administrative deficiency are listed after the company name.
-The number(j) in parentheses correspond to the type of SNC criteria
+IIE UNITED STATES ENVIRONMENTAL PROTECTION AGENCY REGULATION 40 CER.
+VAUSE(1) (2) (vii) and Article 10 of the Narragansett Bay Commission, Rales and Regulations require the NBC to publish annually the names of all industrial users in Significant Non-Compliance (SNC) with portextiment standards and obber pretreatment requirements during the preceding year.
+Companies deemed to be in Significant Non-Compliance are those industrial users who have violated any of the Significant Non-Compliance criteria listed, as defined by Article 2 of the NBC Rules and Regulatoris during the time period from October 1, 2008 through December 31, 2004.
+The parameter for which a company was not in complinance and/or the specific administrative deficiency are listed after the company name.
+The number(s) in parentheses correspond to the type of SNC criteria specified below.
+Some of the firms listed below may have been issued an Administrative Order in which administrative and/or civil penalises may have been assessed.
+Many of the companies listed have made significant peogress toward correcting the violation and may now be in compliance.